Supply Chain Management Strategy With 3PL Software

 - Enhance operational efficiency (compliance, less costs, less error)

 Currently, blockchain is used in ports in Singapore, Rotterdam, and Antwerp.
-Meanwhile, the Trade Community System is developing a blockchain based ecosystem where global trading partners can securely share information in end-to-end supply chain visibility.
+Meanwhile, the Trade Community System is developing a blockchain based ecosystem where global trading partners can securely share information in end-to-end visibility.

 Beyond Supply Chain to Digital Transformation